Screen Reader Testing for Developers: A Practical Getting Started Guide

 Use landmark navigation (D in NVDA, or the Rotor landmarks category in VoiceOver) to move through the page's landmark regions.
 A well-structured page should have:

-- banner EThe site header (
+- banner — The site header (

-as a direct child of).
+<footer>as a direct child of<body>).

 Missing landmarks or multiple navigation landmarks with no distinguishing labels are findings to document.